-Jeremy is Executive Director of ACIL Allen Consulting’s Melbourne Office.
-He has expertise in economic regulation, in particular in the energy and water sectors, competition and consumer protection and policy analysis.
+Jeremy is the Executive Director of ACIL Allen Consulting’s Melbourne Office.
+Jeremy is a regulatory economist with experience in the energy and water sectors.

 Jeremy's recent projects include:

 - several projects in 2018 and 2019 for South Australia’s transmission network, ElectraNet.
 In these, the impact was quantified of the proposed interconnector between South Australia and New South Wales on the wholesale price of electricity in those two states and, later on their economies and jobs

 - a project in 2019 for the Victorian electricity distributors where a large sample of data was collected and used to understand the impact that electricity tariff reform – cost-reflective network tariffs - would have on vulnerable Victorians.
 Findings were presented to the distributor’s joint pricing forum and they will now be used as an input to the 2019 Tariff structure statements

 - a series of projects since 2012 estimating the value of electricity exported by household solar panels for the Essential Services Commission (Victoria) the Essential Services Commission of South Australia and the Victorian Competition and Efficiency Commission.
 Those projects have underpinned the mandatory payment made for electricity exported to the grid from solar panels in South Australia and Victoria ever since.

 - advice to the ESC in Victoria during its recent distributed generation review